SassNinja/postcss-extract-media-query/README.md

 ## Webpack User?

-If you're using webpack should use [media-query-plugin](https://github.com/SassNinja/media-query-plugin) which is built for webpack only and thus comes with several advantages such as applying all other loaders you've defined and hash support for caching.
+If you're using webpack you should use [media-query-plugin](https://github.com/SassNinja/media-query-plugin) which is built for webpack only and thus comes with several advantages such as applying all other loaders you've defined and hash support for caching.

 ## Credits